 So as we mentioned above, the transmission is designed to ultimately turn the wheels.
 This is done by applying torque (rotational ‘movement’ energy).
 In conventional ICE cars, the ICE only generates usable torque in a fairly narrow band of RPM (engine ‘spin’ speed).
 Hence to keep things efficient, ICE (aka gasoline) cars have multiple gears which allow the engine to spin at the most ideal RPM range for the most ideal torque to be applied.

 This is entirely different with electric cars.
 They have high-RPM electric motors which can apply the necessary torque in a much more fine-grained, consistent approach across RPM levels.
 As a result, an electric car only needs a single gear to function (unlike the ‘fussier’ ICEs which require gears to deliver the best torque).
 If you’re interested in the maths behind this, a great video is:

-Transmission/Transmission Fluid in EVs
+Transmission/Transmission Fluid in EVs (over the past decade)

 And since there’s no transmission, there’s no transmission fluid required in an EV either!
 This is one of the nice benefits of an electric car: there’s less maintenance work (hence cost) required, due to needing less oil and fluid changes.

-… but my friend just had his Tesla Model S’ transmission fluid changed?
+Tesla Model S’ transmission fluid changes

 However there’s a little bit of confusion with Telsa because the Model S contains a form of gearbox which contains transmission fluid, hence the Tesla service checklist PDF says that the transmission fluid needs changing at the 12 year - or 150k mile - mark.
 And some people on the Tesla forums have even said they’ve been advised to change the transmission fluid at the 1 year - or 12.5k mile - mark instead.